-SINCE 2006, THERE CONTINUES TO BE ORANGUTAN ALLEGATIONS CHARGED AT WILMAR.
-WE UNDERSTAND STAKEHOLDERS' CONCERNS FOR THE CIRCUMSTANCES AND FUTURE OF THESE PRIMATES, AND WOULD LIKE TO PRESENT THE ACTIONS TAKEN BY THE GROUP RELATED TO THIS ISSUE.
+SINCE 2006, THERE CONTINUES TO BE ORANGUTAN FUTURE OF THESE PRIMATES, AND WOULD LIKE TO PRESENT THE ACTIONS TAKEN BY THE GROUP RELATED TO THIS ISSUE.

-We are one of the few companies in the industry that invest resources into conservation efforts for these primates on a continued basis.
-In 2009, we hired a primatologist (and a former orangutan NGO staff) to help develop procedures and build the capacity of our employees at environmental conservation work.
+We are one of the few companies in the industry that invest resources into conservation efforts for these primates a primatologist (and a former orangutan NGO staff) to help develop procedures at environmental conservation work.
 This work is ongoing, with activities taking place throughout 2011 with the assistance of our local conservation manager.

 The media again reported on allegations regarding the orangutan event that occurred in June 2011 in the concession area of PT Sarana Titian Permata in Central Kalimantan.
-Wilmar takes these allegations seriously, and responded to these reports by undertaking an investigation involving local authorities, including local district police, the Special Response Police Forest Task Force (SPORC) of Indonesia and the Nature Conservancy Agency (BKSDA).
+Wilmar takes these allegations seriously, and responded to these reports by undertaking an investigation involving local authorities, Response Police Forest Task Force (SPORC) of Indonesia and the Nature Conservancy Agency (BKSDA).
 These third-party findings confirmed that many of the allegations had no evidence to support the purported claims.
 The police had also released a statement to the media putting on record that there was no evidence supporting the accusations that orangutans have been killed in the Wilmar concession area.

-We accept that large corporations make good campaign targets for some civil society organisations but we also realise that we can be good collaborators to NGOs.
-Some of such initiatives are featured in this report, which are a testament of the benefits that can be reaped from constructive relationships.
+We accept that large corporations make good campaign targets for some civil society organisations but we also realise that we which are a testament of the benefits that can be reaped from constructive relationships.
 We will continue our commitment in our environmental stewardship, and will continue to identify relevant partners to help achieve what we have set out to do.

-We are not an expert in environmental or social affairs but as a company with presence in - more often than not remote areas - areas that may not have easy access to government support and resources, we can support and complement efforts in these areas.
-We strongly believe as a collective entity we can together achieve greater good if the civil society organisations can approach us in the spirit of cooperation rather than confrontation.
+We are not an expert in environmental or social affairs but as a company with presence and complement efforts in these areas.
+We strongly believe as a collective entity we can together achieve greater good if the civil society organisations can approach us in the spirit of cooperation rather than